giangnguyen2412/advanced-XAI-for-DeepLearning/README.md

 - <a name="todo"></a> How Can I Explain This to You?
 An Empirical Study of Deep Neural Network Explanation Methods (**NeurIPS2020**) - [review ](https://github.com/luulinh90s/paper-review-interpretable-DL/edit/master/reviews/jeyakumar2020can.md)

+## Human-in-the-loop for ML improvements
+This direction involves humans in the process of building/training ML models to improve their capacity.
+It is not necessarily related to XAI and could be moved out in the future.

+- <a name="todo"></a> Improving image generative models with human interactions (**arxiv2018**) - [review ](https://github.com/luulinh90s/paper-review-interpretable-DL/edit/master/reviews/lampinen2017improving.md)